![]() |

 strength and ease of disassembly, just in case.
 I also added a third

-screw between the two outside screws for greater rigidity.
+screw between the two outside screws for greater rigidity at the gunwale.
 The purple line is a bungee cord used to hold paddles

 while portaging.
 It looks like there should be plenty of clearance ... ... and there is: The new thwart is plenty strong but twists a little if lifted in the middle.
 Lifting close to the gunwale is fine.
 I'll see how it works on my next Boundary Waters trip, scheduled for September 2009 - three weeks from now.